 Remember that statistical significance does not always imply practical significance.
 Even if the chi-square test shows a statistically significant relationship, the effect size might be small or the relationship might not be meaningful in the real world.

-For instance, a chi-square test might reveal a significant association between a marketing campaign and a slight increase in sales.
-However, the increase might be so small that the campaign's cost outweighs the benefits, making it impractical.
+Take this: a chi-square test might reveal a significant association between a marketing campaign and a slight increase in sales.
+Still, the increase might be so small that the campaign's cost outweighs the benefits, making it impractical.
 Always consider the context and the practical implications of your findings.

 Tip 3: Account for Multiple Comparisons